kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 Kora's design tries to make the same properties serve both.

-## Human-Friendly and AI-Friendly Design Are Surprisingly Similar
+## Human-Friendly and AI-Friendly Design Are Surprisingly Similar { #human-ai-friendly }

 The overlap is substantial.